 Walsh Hall, named after Sr. Constance Walsh, RSM, the first dean of College of Saint Mary, houses the administrative offices, classrooms, Our Lady of Mercy Chapel, Hillmer Art Gallery and faculty offices.
-Computer laboratories and nursing and occupational therapy labs are also located on the ground floor.
+Computer laboratories are located on the second floor and nursing and occupational therapy labs are located on the ground floor.

 Walsh Hall is connected to Mercy Hall by a skywalk.
-Mercy Hall houses the dining room, Institutional Advancement offices, the Campus Store, and meeting rooms.
+Mercy Hall houses the dining room, Enrollment Services offices, the Campus Store, and meeting rooms.